-Due to Frisia losing it's influence to the Lord's of Holland in the Thirteenth Century and the King making politic's which was rampant throughout the European Continent in the age of Empire's, the Frisian people where separated and traded away.
-Their culture and heritage was systematically stripped from them to the point that Three separate Frisian groups existed.
-The Western group had been assimilated into the progressive Dutch state and they embraced the security that the new union offered.
-The Germanic Frisian's were also easily included in the German states they inhabited, their traditions and language were very similar.
+Due to Frisia losing its influence to the Lords of Holland in the thirteenth century.
+Their leaders also made unfavourable accords with rivals and treaties with allies which did little to preserve their way of life.
+The Frisian people were eventually separated and traded away.
+Their culture and heritage was systematically stripped from them to the point that three separate Frisian groups existed were one kingdom should have been.
+The western group had been assimilated into the progressive Dutch state and they embraced the security that the new union offered.
+The Germanic Frisians were also easily included in the many German states that they inhabited, their traditions and language were very similar to each other.

 This has caused the Frisian culture to fragment and there is no real progressive movement for the Frisians to push for self determination at all costs like some other minority peoples are able to do.
 The majority of Frisians are bi-lingual and happy in their roles within their multicultural society.

 Of the three Frisian groups of language, two of them are in extreme danger of disappearing.
 There are half a million speakers of the Western Frisian language but mere thousands of speakers of the two remaining styles of language.
 We are fortunate that the Frisian languages are similar to other Germanic languages and that there is enough of a population that has survived to continue Frisian rich heritage.